 The Logitech G430 are a great choice for PC gamers and a slightly less viable option for consoles if you do not have the right accessories.
 If you have a flexible budget, then get the more versatile G433 instead; however, for the price, the G430 deliver a solid gaming experience.

 If you mostly game on consoles and are looking for an affordable gaming option then consider the Turtle Beach Recon 50X.
 The Logitech G430 are a better headset overall and could also be a viable option for consoles if you get a Y-splitter for the headset cable, but the Recon 50X have a simple 1/8" TRRS audio cable that will work with your console controllers, making them a somewhat decent budget gaming alternative.
 Unfortunately, they do not have the best build quality and feel like the cheapest and most fragile headphones on this list.
 They're also not very comfortable with earcups that do not fit very well around all ears.
-On the upside, they have a removable boom mic so you can use them as casual headphones outdoors, and they their mic is surprisingly great for their budget price tag.
+On the upside, they have a removable boom mic so you can use them as casual headphones outdoors, and their mic is surprisingly great for their budget price tag.

-Overall if you have the budget, get one of the better headsets on this list like the HyperX Cloud Stinger, the Astro A10 or the Logitech G430.
+Overall, if you have the budget, get one of the better headsets on this list like the HyperX Cloud Stinger, the Astro A10, or the Logitech G430.
 But if you want a budget headset for gaming on consoles with a great mic, then the Recon 50X can be a suitable option.

 Our recommendations above are what we think are currently the best gaming headsets under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.